 Old Mate Media talks exclusively to the Australian account manager for IngramSpark, Emma Hall, about the print-on-demand market.

 There is one debate you're bound to find raging in every self-publishing community, it's IngramSpark or KDP (formally Createspace)?
 The two dominant players in print-on-demand both have their advantages and disadvantages.
-We had plenty of self-publishing questions to ask when we began our IngramSpark interview with Australian account manager, Emma Hall.
+We had plenty of self-publishing questions to ask when we began our IngramSpark interview with Australian account manager, Emma Hall in March 2018.

 What is IngramSpark?